 We recommend setting up a dedicated kids’ mode app before handing your tablet over to your child, especially since mature content may slip through the cracks on popular video apps like YouTube.

-We suggest creating several profiles, just in case you ever need to quickly sign out and share your tablet with friends or family.
+We suggest creating several profiles since you might need to quickly sign out and share your tablet with friends or family.

 Whether you connect to the internet via WiFi or your cellular carrier, we strongly suggest buying a tablet capable of connecting to WiFi either way.